dcatan89/dcatan89/README.md

 <hr>

-Currently Learning: TypeScript, SASS, Angular
+Currently Learning: TypeScript, SASS, Angular.
-My Stack: React, JavaScript, CSS3, HTML, NODE.js, Express, PostgresQL
+My Stack: React, JavaScript, CSS3, HTML, NODE.js, Express, PostgresQL.
-Tools: npm, Babel, webpack, Git, GitHub, Slack
+Tools: npm, Babel, webpack, Git, GitHub, Slack.
 What I want learn: Everything and anything.

 <hr>

 ### About Me 👀
 <hr>

 Im Daniel Catan, however I go by DJ and Im a recent bootcamp graduate looking to be part of a team as a software developer.
 I know React, JavaScript, CSS3, HTML, NODE.js, Express, PostgresQL and still have tons to learn and explore.

 I am eager to learn and try to stop myself from having shiny object syndrome when it comes to new technologies... for the most part.
 I continue to expand my understanding everyday hoping to gain something new or solidify what I know.

 Besides Coding, I like to dance (choreography)💃 play basketball⛹🏽‍♂️, and exercise🏋️.
 You can either catch me at the gym or the coffee shop.

 ### Here is My Contact Info
 <hr>